lindnjoe/Sovoron_klipper/README.md

-# Sovoron Klipper AFC + OpenAMS Reference
+# Klipper AFC + OpenAMS Reference

-This repository bundles the Klipper configuration, helper macros, and Python extensions needed to run Sovoron printers with dual OpenAMS units feeding an AFC-based toolchanger.
+This repository bundles the Klipper configuration, helper macros, and Python extensions needed to run Klipper printers with dual OpenAMS units feeding an AFC-based toolchanger.
 It tracks a customised copy of the upstream `klipper_openams` manager and the configuration layout that stitches the hardware together.